Scripture Readings: Isaiah 1:1, 10-20

-I was once Associate Minister in Currie, which is nowadays is a suburb of Edinburgh, but it was always interesting to talk to the oldest people who remembered when it had been a little country village.
-One very old lady told me once she had been worshipping in the same Church- Currie Kirk- all her life.
-And she told me how it had been when she was a girl.
-She explained that her family had to go to church each Sunday.
+I once knew an elderly lady who told me she had been worshipping in the same local country church all her life.
+She told me that, when she was a wee girl, her family had to go to church each Sunday.
 Her father was a gamekeeper, and if he wasn’t there the laird would have noticed and he’d have lost not just his job, but his tied house as well.
 Homeless and jobless if they didn’t go to church.

 In our reading from the Old Testament today, the prophet Isaiah is probing the reasons why people worship, and what that says about the nature of their faith.
 It is a time of crisis in the life of the people of Israel.
 They have been invaded by powerful neighbours, and Jerusalem itself is threatened.
 But it was a religious age, and the old ceremonies are carrying on.
 Indeed, they might even be more popular than ever.
 To stave off the threats, to ward off instability, the people of Jerusalem are offering more sacrifices and prayers than ever.
 It is a very natural human reaction- trying to appease God in turbulent times.

 But God, speaking through his prophet Isaiah, is not impressed.
 With heavy irony, the prophet proclaims that God does not accept their worship.
 God says to them: